mpaskewicz/Getting-and-Cleaning-Data/CodeBook.md

 ## Identifying Variables

-*'subjectID' - Unique numerical identifier of study participant *'activity' - Descriptive label of the activity that generated the               data in subsequent variables
+*`subjectID` - Unique numerical identifier of study participant *`activity` - Descriptive label of the activity that generated the data in subsequent variables
 ### Activity Labels

 * `WALKING` (value `1`): subject was walking during the test